Iterate through records

 - additional data of the same form,

-- data from another form,
+- data of another form,

 - any data from the Joomla database.

-Wildcards refer to the current primary record
+Placeholders in the secondary SQL statement refer to the current primary data set

-These secondary SQL statements enable a second, possibly dependent, data selection.
-Because in the secondary SQL statements, you can use placeholders to refer to the fields of the current primary data set.
-The secondary SQL statements are applied both when you create a PDF document in the administration and when you create it in the frontend.
+These secondary SQL statements enable a second, possibly dependent data selection.
+Because in the secondary SQL statements you can use placeholders to refer to the fields of the current primary data record (${item:field-name}).
+See details below.

 Two types of secondary SQL statements